Meet the scientists who contribute to the SPECIAL research group.

 Olivia Haas

-Olivia is a PhD student in the Life Sciences Department at Imperial College, part of the latest QMEE (Quantitative Methods in Ecology and Evolution) cohort and a member of the Leverhulme Centre for Wildfires, Environment and Society.
+Olivia is a PDRA at the University of Reading and a member of the Leverhulme Centre for Wildfires, Environment and Society.
 Her primary interest is exploring the impact of CO2 on fire regimes and ecosystems in rapid warming events (notably the Dansgaard-Oeschger events).
-As part of her PhD, she is working towards building a global fire model that, coupled with a dynamic global vegetation model would allow for improved simulations and predictions of the effect of increasing atmospheric CO2 on the global fire regime and associated impacts on ecosystems.
+For her PhD, she worked towards building a global fire model that, coupled with a dynamic global vegetation model would allow for improved simulations and predictions of the effect of increasing atmospheric CO2 on the global fire regime and associated impacts on ecosystems.
 Notably, she is interested in exploring the potential for ecosystem shifts driven by fire disturbances.

 Mengmeng Liu